Stakeholder Engagement and Knowledge Exchange

 impacts and acceptability of carbon capture and storage and of the options for risk assessment and mitigation.

 How will we engage?

-- To have a Stakeholder Advisory Panel comprising representatives of external interested organisations who are well informed about the project and have an active role within the project.
+- A Stakeholder Advisory Panel comprising representatives of external interested organisations who are well informed about the project and have an active role within the project.

-- An initial meeting in December 2010 between the project team (Work Package Leaders and senior partners) and the Stakeholder Advisory Panel giving the opportunity to establish the key questions and topics of interest specific to the ecosystems impacts of geological storage, from the stakeholders’ point of view.
+- An initial meeting of the Stakeholder Advisory Panel was held in May 2011 between the project team (Work Package Leaders and senior partners) and the Stakeholder Advisory Panel gave members the opportunity to establish the key questions and topics of interest specific to the ecosystems impacts of geological storage, from the stakeholder's point of view.

-- To endeavour to present our research at relevant science and policy conferences as these attract a wide range of direct and indirect stakeholders.
+- To present our research at relevant science and policy conferences as these attract a wide range of direct and indirect stakeholders.

 CCS is a technique to mitigate climate change but may create some controversy if there is a perceived threat to the environment, an issue shared, for example, by wind farms and tidal schemes.

 Our goal within this project is to provide unambiguous and accessible information describing ecological risks of CCS and importantly contrasting them with the risks of non-mitigation and other marine activities but not to engage in the debate itself.

 The QICS web site (www.qics.co.uk) was set up in December 2010 and updated with project information at key stages during the progress of the QICS research.
 These are hosted on a dedicated page on the BGS website which is the main area for information transfer throughout the project including: